dimpase/M2/Hooks.md

   )
 )
 ```
 The hooks can be added using `addHook`.
-Now the function foo should work with inputs 1 and 10
 ```macaulay2
 addHook(ZZ,symbol foo, f)
 addHook(ZZ,symbol foo, g)